CONSULTATION FEE RANGE

 The only things you need to bring to the physician’s office for your initial MMJ consultation are:

 - Proof of Maine residence: Most people use their valid Maine driver’s license.

-- A valid form of payment: This is for the cost of the physician consultation, as well as the application fee.
+- A valid form of payment: This is for the cost of the physician consultation.
 Most Maine marijuana doctors accept cash and major debit/credit cards.
-However, many will require payment before the visit).
+However, many will require payment before the visit.

 - Copies of your medical records: You need to bring copies of your medical records showing a diagnosis of one of the acceptable qualifying conditions.
 Otherwise, the MMJ doctor will likely not issue your certification on the same day.
 Their office will provide you with a Medical Release Form and assist you with obtaining your records from previous doctor’s offices. **